NZMSA/2024-Phase-2/data-science/2. Training and Evaluation/README.md

     - Please refer to [Evaluating Regression Models](https://github.com/NZMSA/2024-Phase-2/blob/kk-data-2/data-science/0.%20Resources/docs/evaluating-regression-models.md)
     - You have have interpreted your SMAPE, MAPE etc. correctly via comments inside your notebook explaining what your specific metrics mean.
     - You have graphically evaluated the performance of each model by drawing the comparison of the actual sales and predicted sales or otherwise.
+        - If you choose to forecast 4 week wise period, then draw the actual and predicted period sales amount for comparison.

 ### 5. Summary